-A final sneak-peek at upcoming revenue generating offerings will include Bachelor's, Alumni online/non-credit courses, securing a variety of grants and increasing non-credit and credit courses for professionals not previously associated with IUP.
+A final sneak-peek at upcoming revenue generating offerings includes processing admission for a Bachelor's Degree in General Studies, Alumni online/non-credit courses, securing a variety of grants and increasing non-credit and credit courses for professionals not previously associated with IUP.
 All this speaks as to why in the first year of operation the Office of Extended Studies was able to secure three times their revenue target ending year one generating \$180,955.00 against the 49,568.00 projection.